soumyadoddagoudar/Image_data_preprocessing/README.md

 ### 	To run the file open spyder or Anaconda prompt and type below command:
 Python crop_bbox_from_xml.py

-It will ask for path, provide your system path where image and corresponding xml files are stored.output images will be stored in respective label folder.
+It will ask for path, provide your system path where image and corresponding xml files are stored without quotes.output images will be stored in respective label folder.